 There may be rare occasions where clients will request amendments outside of this time.
 We would kindly request that you consider completing these amendments without additional charge so as to ensure client satisfaction, unless you feel that an additional charge is fully justified, in which case we will inform the client of the fee payable (Please see Amendments Requests and Unfair Requests).

 In an ideal situation, clients would not have to request amendments and there are ways to make this a possibility.

 - Make sure you read every aspect of the client’s initial request before you accept the work.
-If you think that for any reason you will not be able to complete the work; then you can decline it.
-For example, if you have not got the time, if you have not got the right software or if you do not think you are suitably qualified, then you should not accept it.
+If, for any reason, you believe you will not be able to complete the work; then you can decline it.
+For example, if you have not got the time, if you have not got the right software or if you do not think you are suitably qualified, then you should not accept.
 This is because the chances of you completing it to the client’s specifications will be significantly reduced.

 - If you do chose to accept the work, make sure you read every aspect of the client’s request.
 If you have any more questions that will help you complete the paper we recommend that you ask them.
 This ensures that you and the client are on the same page, meaning that the work you provide will be exactly what they are looking for.
 If you stick to the client’s request, there should be no need for amendments.

 - When you begin work on the order, we advise that you send a short outline of your plan of action.
 If the client has any concerns or suggestions relating to your plan, this gives them the opportunity to voice their concerns before you complete the work.
 This also reduces the likelihood of amendments.